tobeva/tobeva.com/content/about/past/cloud/_index.md

 This is either a fancy datacenter or an alien spaceship.
 {{< /imgproc >}}

-All of this effort is so their users can rent as much compute and storage as their heart desires in a matter of seconds just by clicking a button.
-Better yet your software can use their API to acquire hardware resources, software essentially buying itself hardware as it goes.
+All of this effort is so their users can click on between and rent as much compute and storage as their heart desires.
+Better yet have your software can use their API to acquire hardware resources by itself, software essentially buying the hardware it needs as it goes.

 With today's cloud providers anyone could create a brand new acount and in about 30 minutes they could spin up a $250,000 server.
 If the only used it